 - Have a positive, measurable impact on our community;

 - Provide an annual audit and manage budget responsibly, and;

 - Operate as one of the most effective and efficient programs in our community.

-9. Do I have a choice about where my money goes?
+9. How can I give and do I have a choice about where my money goes?

-- They can automatically give their donation to United Way Community Fund, the most efficient and effective way to help the greatest number of local people with the most pressing health and human-service needs;
+- You can automatically give your donation to the United Way Community Fund, the most efficient and effective way to help the greatest number of local people with the most pressing health and human-service needs;

-- They can designate a portion of their gift to any tax-exempt, nonprofit organization -- including arts or environmental organizations and schools and churches.
+- You can designate a portion of your gift to any 501(c)3 organization -- including arts or environmental organizations and schools or churches.
 Designations are given directly to chosen organizations.
 Payments are made to these organizations in installments throughout the year, as pledges are collected.
-United Way charges a $7.00 processing fee per designation to organizations in order to recover costs associated with distributing community investor choice gifts, as well as a 5% uncollectible fee.

-Although United Way of the Dutchess-Orange Region can look to the state and national organizations for assistance, our United Way is completely autonomous and governed by local volunteers representing towns and businesses from across Dutchess and Orange Counties.
+United Way of the Dutchess-Orange Region is governed by a Board of Directors drawn from local volunteers representing towns and businesses from across Dutchess and Orange Counties.